 Society – The biggest lesson from the show is that people suck and cannot be trusted, this is the same above or below the vaults, and is irrespective of class.
 All humans suck, even your friends lie to you, as we see with Lucy being lied to by Maximus.
 With this suckiness established, Vault-Tec have a plan, they see that societal growth took place organically and without boundaries, and want to change that.
 They believe it took shape without guidance, and provides friction, and ultimately war among factions of human, which can be stopped.
 This in the real world echoes the likes of the WEF wanting to run the world as one runs a business.
 But they ae wrong and fail to see the beauty of humanity when it is free, rather than controlled.

-Stressing The System – Another nice little nod to the WEF is at the manager table when the idea of making a vault overcrowded to promote competition, and therefore “encourage” solutions to problems that no-one bothered to fix before in a social experiment.
-It reminds me of the story of Wade Wilson in that oxygen deprivation tank with his body being stressing to mutate.
+Stressing The System – Another nice little nod to the WEF is at the manager table when the idea of making a vault overcrowded to promote competition, and therefore “encourage” solutions to problems that no-one bothered to fix before, as a social experiment.
+It reminds me of the story of Wade Wilson in that oxygen deprivation tank with his body being stressed to mutate.

 The Power Behind The Throne – Who is it?
 We don’t know yet.
 A Fallout game (New Vegas) is hinted at being the centre of the power as Hank is headed there for season 2, and it is suggested strongly that this is the home of the “New World Order” that we may be familiar with in the real world as the controllers behind the chaos.